 2. Prioritize expenses.

-Any growing business will have a wide variety of expenses.
-To keep on top of your budget and avoid cash flow issues, differentiate the business expenses that are essential from those that are optional.
-This categorization will allow you to effectively deploy limited cash in the areas you need it most.
+Any growing business will have a variety of expenses.
+To keep on top of your financial plan and avoid working capital issues, differentiate the business expenses that are essential from those that are optional.

-Read more: How To Create A Cash Flow Projection For Your Startup
+Read more: How To Create Cash Flow Projections For Your Startup

 3. Prepare for employee stock options.